XY gonadal dysgenesis: Pure gonadal dysgenesis

 There are several forms of gonadal dysgenesis.
 The term "pure gonadal dysgenesis" (PGD) has been used to describe conditions with normal sets of sex chromosomes (e.g., 46,XX or 46,XY), as opposed to those whose gonadal dysgenesis results from missing all or part of the second sex chromosome.
 The latter group includes those with Turner syndrome (i.e., 45,X) and its variants, as well as those with mixed gonadal dysgenesis and a mixture of cell lines, some containing a Y chromosome (e.g., 46,XY/45,X).

 Thus Swyer syndrome is referred to as PGD, 46,XY, and XX gonadal dysgenesis as PGD, 46,XX.
 People with PGD have a normal karyotype but may have defects of a specific gene on a chromosome.

-In 2007, a case was reported of a woman with 46,XY complete gonadal dysgenesis whose mother had a 46,XY karyotype in peripheral lymphocytes, 80% 46,XY and 20% 45,X in cultured skin fibroblasts, and largely 46,XY karyotype in the ovary.
+In 2007, a case was reported of a woman with 46,XY complete gonadal dysgenesis whose mother had Turners Syndrome mosaicism with a 46,XY karyotype in peripheral lymphocytes, 80% 46,XY and 20% 45,X in cultured skin fibroblasts, and 93% 46,XY, 6% 45,X, and <1% 46,XX in the ovary.